LittleLegend-Pengiun/Thesis-ecommerce-k8s/README.md

 # Thesis of ecommerce and kubernetes

-This project is used to render Latex thesis
+This project is used to render Latex thesis.

+The source code for the ecommerce app is [here](https://github.com/LittleLegend-Pengiun/ecommerce-k8s-app).

 ## Setup